sovereign-nature/deep/apps/docs/pages/use-cases.md

 We can use Sovereign Nature Identifier to protect endangered animals using "insurance like" workflow.

-The seed funding can be spend on building initial infrastructure - reinforcement of bomas or other built environment, smart collars, citizen science incentives.
+The seed funding can be spend on building initial infrastructure - reinforcement of built environment, smart collars, citizen science incentives.

 Insurance system can be used for community compensation to reduce human-wildlife conflicts or to insure existing animals.